- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 To do so, you must shore up your search landscape with owned properties and preferred content from other sites.

-Enterprise SEO proactively expands your digital footprint.
+Corporate enterprise SEO proactively expands your digital footprint.
 As a result, you’ll be better positioned to mitigate sales losses and speed up recovery after a crisis.

 CASE STUDY: Owning branded search